 There are a wide variety of courts—state and federal, trial and appellate, specialty—and the work can vary widely as well, but typically, clerks read briefs, attend court proceedings, write bench memoranda analyzing parties' arguments, advise the judge on the disposition of a case, and draft opinions.

 We have compiled a list of resources to assist you in your search for a judicial clerkship.
-Additionally, we encourage you to schedule an appointment with your career advisor in the CSO to individually discuss your clerking options.
-Please call the CSO at (312) 906-5200, email email@example.com or stop by, the Career Services Office in Suite 360.
+Additionally, we encourage you to schedule an appointment with your career advisor in CDP to individually discuss your clerking options.
+Please call the office of CDP at (312) 906-5200, email email@example.com or stop by, the office of Career Development and Professionalism in Suite 360.

 Vermont Guide: State court clerkship guide.
 (Contact the Career Services Office for login and password information.)

 OSCAR: Online System for Clerkship Application and Review

 Federal Magistrate Judges Association: Information on federal magistrate judges.

 National Center for State Courts: Information on administrative aspects of courts.